szaimen/nextcloud-easy-test/readme.md

 ### Other variables
 `MANUAL_INSTALL` if the variable is set, it will skip all apps variables and only clone the given server branch and start Apache directly.
 You will then be able to provide your own credentials and install recommended apps.

+`SKELETON_ARCHIVE_URL` if the variable is set it will try to download a tar.gz file from a remote server, will untar it and will try to use that as a skeletondir which will make them the default files for new users ony the test instance.

 ## How does it work?
 The docker image comes pre-bundled with all needed dependencies for a minimal instance of Nextcloud and allows to define a target branch via environmental variables that will automatically be cloned and compiled during the container startup.
 For a refresh, you need to recreate the container by first removing it and then running the same command again.